-I will share what I did with a whole pork loin that I purchased for $1.98 per pound at my local HyVee store.
-Today I followed this chart as a guide.
-I ended up with a Sirloin Pork Roast, a package of Boneless Country Style Ribs, 2 packages of 3/4″ Pork Chops, 1 package of Breakfast Chops and 1 package of pork strips.
-All for slightly over $17!
+I will share what I did with a whole pork loin that I purchased for $1.98 per pound.
+Today I followed this chart as a guide and the results were one Sirloin Pork Roast, a package of Boneless Country Style Ribs, two packages of 3/4″ Pork Chops, one package of Breakfast Chops and one package of pork strips that I can use for stir-frys.

 That calculates to less than $3 per meal.
 How economical is that?

-Another way that I use the whole pork loins is grill it.
+Another way to prepare whole pork loins is on the grill, which is actually my favorite way to eat pork.
 I usually season my pork with Martin County Magic Seasoning.
-I usually cut it in half so it fits better on my grill.
+I usually cut the pork loin in half so it fits better on my grill.
 It normally takes about 45 minutes per side (total time of 1 1/2 hrs).
-I only flip it once.
-I make sure to use a meat thermometer.
+I use a meat thermometer.
 The key to great tasting and moist pork is to cook it to 145 degrees internal (and not a degree over!), then let it rest for 3 minutes.
-After that we will eat what we can and then I will slice and freeze the rest.
+Any leftovers will go in my freezer.

 Martin County Magic Seasoning was created by pork farmers from my home county in Minnesota – Martin County.
 It’s the perfect complement to pork and other foods.
-I have even heard people use it on popcorn and tator tots!
+People also use it on popcorn and tator tots!